 Compartmental Model Fits

-For each chemical with CvT data, parameters were estimated for empirical one- and two-compartment toxicokinetic models using R package “invivoPKfit” (https://github.com/USEPA/CompTox-ExpoCast-invivoPKfit).
-Between the one- and two-compartment models, the one with the lower Akaike Information Criterion (AIC) value – indicating model parsimony – was selected [37].
+For chemicals with CvT data, parameters were estimated for empirical one- and two-compartment toxicokinetic models using R package “invivoPKfit” (https://github.com/USEPA/CompTox-ExpoCast-invivoPKfit).
+Three models were considered: one- and two-compartment empirical TK models and a flat “null hypothesis” where there was no systematic change in concentration vs. time.
+The model with the lowest Akaike Information Criterion (AIC) value – indicating model parsimony – was selected [37].
+Data sets where the flat model was selected were omitted from further analysis.
 The empirical model fit was then used as a “best case” prediction scenario for comparison with PBTK parameterize by in vitro or QSPR predictions.

 For both models a half-life was calculated from the terminal elimination rate as thalf = ln(2)/kelim.
 For the two-compartment model the volume of distribution at steady-state was used as Vd.
 For both models, clearance was calculated as Cltot = Vd * kelim.
 The estimated TK parameters for both models are provided as Supplemental Table 3.